ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-trbl.md

     END_OF_WORKER_IGNITION
     ```

-## Taking a snapshot of OpenShift
+## Taking a snapshot of Red Hat OpenShift
 {: #openshift-runbook-runbook-trbl-snapshot}

-You might want to stop and resume OpenShift Cluster VMs during development or testing.
+You might want to stop and resume {{site.data.keyword.redhat_openshift_notm}} Cluster VMs during development or testing.
 You must consider the following before you take a snapshot.

-During the installation of OpenShift 4.x clusters, a bootstrap certificate is created that is used on the control-plane nodes to create certificate signing requests (CSRs) for kubelet client certificates (one for each node or kubelet).
+During the installation of {{site.data.keyword.redhat_openshift_notm}} 4.x clusters, a bootstrap certificate is created that is used on the control-plane nodes to create certificate signing requests (CSRs) for kubelet client certificates (one for each node or kubelet).
 This certificate is used to identify each kubelet on any node.
 Because these certificates cannot be revoked, they are made with a short expiration time of 24 hours after cluster installation.
 All nodes other than the control-plane nodes have a service account token that is revocable.
 The bootstrap certificate is valid only for 24 hours after cluster installation.
 After the initial 24 hours, the certificate expires every 30 days.

 The first control-plane kubelet lasts for 24 hours before it is re-created.
 If you are taking a snapshot immediately after deployment, the control-plane kubelet does not yet have a 30-day client certificate.
 Then, the missing kubelet client certificate refresh window renders the cluster unusable, because the bootstrap credential cannot be used when the cluster is back up.
-Practically, this process requires an OpenShift 4 cluster to be running for at least 25 hours after installation before it can be shut down.
+Practically, this process requires an {{site.data.keyword.redhat_openshift_notm}} 4 cluster to be running for at least 25 hours after installation before it can be shut down.

 You can check the validity of the certificate by running the following command in the bastion host after deployment: